splunk/public-o11y-docs/apm/apm-data-links/apm-datalinks-terraform/apm-create-data-links-terraform-batch.rst

     - For AppDLink, enter the Splunk AppDynamics tier URL.
         To obtain the tier URL, navigate to the tier in the Splunk AppDynamics UI and copy the URL from the browser.
 Ensure that you capture the entire URL and that it contains the controller URL, application ID, and application component.

 #.
-Download the Node.js script from the Splunk GitHub repository (link TBA).
-The Node.js script uses the CSV file as an input to run a Terraform script that creates the data links.
+Download the Node.js script from the :new-page:`Splunk GitHub repository <https://github.com/splunk/appd-centric-batch-data-link-creator>`.
+The Node.js script uses the CSV file as an input to generate and run a Terraform script that creates the data links.

 #.
 To install the dependencies in the Node.js script package, run:
     .. code-block:: none

         npm install

-#.
-Obtain the API access token from the Splunk Observability Cloud UI:
-    #.
-In Splunk Observability Cloud, select your user profile in the header.
-Then, select :guilabel:`My Profile`.
-    #.
-Select :guilabel:`Show User API Access Token`.
-Copy the API access token.

 #.
 To run the Node.js script, run:
     .. code-block:: none